cursorless-dev/cursorless/docs/user/visualAccessibility.md

 1. Change your `blue` color to `#ffffff`
 1. Change your `green` color to `#333333`
 1. Disable the other colors using the `cursorless.hatEnablement.colors` setting
 1. Change spoken forms within your Cursorless settings folder located at `cursorless-settings/hat_styles.csv` so that you have `bright, blue` and `dark, green`.
 This is within your Talon configuration, not the IDE settings.
 This will change the spoken forms to match the new colors so that you can say eg `"take bright air"` to select the word "air" with a bright hat.
+See [Customization](./customization.md) for more information on how to change spoken forms.